Luck and Karma – The Demise of Luck and the Rise of Karma Part I

 I thought the book had merit and was the best of about a couple of dozen books I’d read about luck.
-I was shocked at the response from my writer when she indicated she totally disagreed with the author of the book, who had said “there are principles and sub-principles to follow for being lucky.”
+I was shocked at the response from my writer.
+She indicated she totally disagreed with the author of the book.
+That author said “there are principles and sub-principles to follow for being lucky.”
 To her there was only karma, and luck really didn’t enter the picture.

 She indicated “Luck is not mathematics that it will have principles, sub-principles, theories, and the likes.”
-So to refute that book (and a dozen more on the topic of luck) the following write-up is her response on luck vs. karma.
+So she wrote this to refute that book (and a dozen more on the topic of luck).
+The following write-up is her response on luck vs. karma.

 You need to read the entire document and may or may not agree with her take on Luck and Karma.
 Good reading.
 You may leave any relevant comments about her article.